 Option #3 – 35×12.50 Tires on Aftermarket Wheels

 If your budget allows you the option of aftermarket rims when fitting 35s, you’re in a better position.
-The aftermarket wheel offset will determine how many backspaces you have which means you have more options and fewer complications regarding clearance etc.
+The aftermarket wheel offset will determine how much backspace you have which means you have more options and fewer complications regarding UCA clearance etc.

-Many people are of the opinion the ride would be rough or bumpy, however, quite the opposite is true with the ride being a lot more comfortable as a result of more rubber between the rim and the road to absorb more imperfections in the road surface.
+Many people think the ride would be rough or bumpy, however, quite the opposite is true with the ride being a lot more comfortable as a result of more rubber between the rim and the road to absorb more imperfections in the road surface.

 Option #4 – 35×12.50 tires on Aftermarket Wheels and a Lift/leveling Kit